 Antenna

 The pattern function is used to describe the radiation patterns of antennas.
-In the system definition windows, each transmitter and receiver of both victim and interfering links has an "Antenna Patterns Identification" panel, which allows to define antenna parameters.
-The positioning of the antennas and its pointing convention in a scenario is described in ANNEX 11:.
+In the system definition windows, each transmitter and receiver of both victim and interfering links has an "Antenna Patterns Identification" panel, which allows the user to define antenna parameters.
+The positioning of the antennas and its pointing convention in a scenario are described in ANNEX 11:.